isomerpages/moe-canossacatholic/_departments/Science.md

 <br>
 <u>Zoo / Sungei Buloh for Primary 6</u>
 <br>
-From visiting the Singapore Zoo / Sungei Buloh, students will undertake an interdisciplinary trail in an authentic learning environment to apply concepts from subjects which they have learnt.
+From visiting the Singapore Zoo / Sungei Buloh, students will undertake an interdisciplinary trail in an authentic learning environment to apply&nbsp;concepts from subjects which they have learnt.
 This is to help them achieve a deeper understanding of these concepts.

 <br><br><br><br><br><br>
-<sup><em>Disclaimer: All photos and videos were taken either pre-Covid, or with adherence and compliance to prevailing government regulations and COVID-19 safe management measures.</em></sup>
+<sup><em>Disclaimer: All photos and videos were taken either pre-Covid, or with adherence and compliance to prevailing government regulations and COVID-19 safe management measures.</em></sup></p>